Class: Mocha::Expectation

 #in_sequence(sequence, *sequences) ⇒ Expectation

-Constrains the expectation so that it must be invoked at the current point in the sequence
+Constrains the expectation so that it must be invoked at the current point in the sequence.

 To expect a sequence of invocations, write the expectations in order and add the in_sequence(sequence) clause to each one.

-can have any invocation count.
+Expectations in a sequence can have any invocation count.

-If an expectation in a sequence is stubbed, rather than expected, it can be skipped in the sequence
+If an expectation in a sequence is stubbed, rather than expected, it can be skipped in the sequence.

 An expected method can appear in multiple sequences.